-- 1. Production (P) - a.
-Use the same engines (gasoline only) originally installed in the specific motorcycle frame at the time of production and ensure it meets the definition set in the 'P' frame class (See 3.11D).
+1. Production (P)

+- a.
+Use the same engines (gasoline only) originally installed in the specific motorcycle frame at the time of production and ensure it meets the definition set in the 'P' frame class (See 3.12D).
 Original equipment (OEM) shall include cylinders, cases (crankcases), heads, and carburation or throttle body (stock venturi size), kick-starter or electric starter.
 Displacement determines the class.
-OEM displacement specifications must remain stock. - b.
-GASOLINE ONLY.
+OEM displacement specifications must remain stock. - GASOLINE ONLY.
 Fuel not permitted in this class.
-(See 3.11B.7) - c.
-P engine class shall not run in M, MPS, A, APS or S frame classes - 2.
-Production, Push Rod (PP) - a.
+(See 3.12B.7) - P engine class shall not run in M, MPS, A, APS or S frame classes.

+2. Production, Push Rod (PP)

+a.
 The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters.
-Paragraph 3.11L.1 above is also applicable. - 3.
-Production, Vintage (PV) - a.
-Same as 3.11L.1 but with a production date prior to 1956. - b.
-Allowable overbore in this class is + .050- inches over OEM standard bore to remain in displacement class. - 4.
-Production, Classic (PC) - a.
-Same as 3.11L.1 but with a production date prior to 1981. - b.
-Allowable overbore in this class is + .050- inches over OEM standard bore to remain in displacement class. - 5.
-Production, Supercharged (PB) - a.
-3.11L.1 is also applicable. - b.
-If installed at time of manufacture, a turbocharger or supercharger will be allowed.
-You cannot use aftermarket equipment. - 6.
-Push Rod: Gasoline (PG) - a.
-The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters and must have the same number of valves in the cylinder head as produced by the original manufacturer.

-- b.
-GASOLINE ONLY.
-(See 3.11B.7)

-- 7. Push Rod: Fuel (PF)
+Paragraph 3.12L.1 above is also applicable.

+3. Production, Vintage (PV)

+- Same as 3.12L.1 but with a production date prior to 1956. - Allowable overbore in this class is + .050 inches over OEM standard bore to remain in displacement class.

+4. Production, Classic (PC)

 - a.
-The camshaft must be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters and shall have same number of valves in the cylinder head as produced by the original manufacturer.

-- b.
-NO FUEL RESTRICTIONS.
-(See 3.11B.6)

-- 8. Push Rod, Supercharged Gasoline (PBG)
+Same as 3.12L.1 but with a production date prior to 1981. - Allowable overbore in this class is + .050 inches over OEM standard bore to remain in displacement class.

+5. Production, Supercharged (PB)

 - a.
+3.12L.1 is also applicable. - If installed at time of manufacture, a turbocharger or supercharger will be allowed.
+You cannot use aftermarket equipment.

+6. Push Rod: Gasoline (PG)

-The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters.
+- a.
+The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters and must have the same number of valves in the cylinder head as produced by the original manufacturer. - b.

-- b.
-A mechanically driven supercharger and/or exhaust driven turbocharger is mandatory.

-- Use of water injection is acceptable.

-i.
-The water container shall be sealed by race officials.

-- d.
 GASOLINE ONLY.
-(See 3.11B.7)
+(See 3.12B.7)

-- 9. Push Rod, Supercharged Fuel (PBF)
+7. Push Rod: Fuel (PF)

 - a.
-The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters.
+The camshaft must be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters and shall have same number of valves in the cylinder head as produced by the original manufacturer. - b.

-- b.
-A mechanically driven supercharger and/or exhaust driven turbocharger is mandatory.

-- c.
 NO FUEL RESTRICTIONS.
-(See 3.11B.6)

-- 10. Vintage Gasoline (VG)

-- a.
-The engines production date shall be prior to 1956.
-Flathead, OHV, and 2-stroke engines shall retain the O.E.M. heads, cylinders, and crankcases originally installed at time of factory production.
-Above components produced after 1955 and exact reproductions may be legal in vintage class if they offer no competitive advantage.

-- b.
-Documentation may be required to prove authenticity of vintage design.

-- c.
-Allowable overbore in this class is + .050- inches over OEM standard bore to remain in displacement class.
-Further increased displacement beyond the class limit shall place the motorcycle in the correct class.

-- d.
+(See 3.12B.6) - 8.
+Push Rod, Supercharged Gasoline (PBG) - The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters. - b.
+A mechanically driven supercharger and/or exhaust driven turbocharger is mandatory. - c.
+Use of water injection is acceptable. - The water container shall be sealed by race officials. - d.
 GASOLINE ONLY.
-(See 3.11B.7)
+(See 3.12B.7) - 9.
+Push Rod, Supercharged Fuel (PBF) - The camshaft shall be located below the cylinder to head deck and have push rods that open valves with the use of individual lifters. - A mechanically driven supercharger and/or exhaust driven turbocharger is mandatory. - c.
+NO FUEL RESTRICTIONS.
+(See 3.12B.6) - 10.
+Vintage Gasoline (VG) - a.
+The engine's production date shall be prior to 1956.
+Flathead, OHV, and two-stroke engines shall retain the O.E.M. heads, cylinders and crankcases originally installed at time of factory production.
+Above components produced after 1955 and exact reproductions may be legal in vintage class if they offer no competitive advantage. - b.
+Documentation may be required to prove authenticity of vintage design. - c.
+Allowable overbore in this class is + .050 inches over OEM standard bore to remain in displacement class.
+Further increased displacement beyond the class limit shall place the motorcycle in the correct class. - d.
+GASOLINE ONLY.
+(See 3.12B.7)

-11. Vintage Fuel (VF)
+Vintage Fuel (VF)